Low Back Pain Main

 Low back pain (LBP) or Lumbago is known to be one of the most widespread problems and conditions affecting a large population.
 It is considered a significant health problem, with the leading cause of discomfort and disability.
 Low back pain is long known to be complex, a multi-factorial disorder and one of the most common reasons for visits to primary care physicians and ER.

 Low back pain has a significant economic burden in several western countries with a rise in healthcare costs.
-The pain condition can be compared to other conditions involving high costs such as cardiovascular disease, cancer, and mental health disorders.
+The pain condition can be compared to other conditions involving high costs, such as cardiovascular disease, cancer, and mental health disorders.

 Low back pain causes and risk factors: